msannan/kraftify/DEPLOYMENT.md

 # In PostgreSQL prompt:
 CREATE DATABASE kraftify;
-CREATE USER kraftify_user WITH PASSWORD 'your_secure_password';
+CREATE USER msannan WITH PASSWORD 'postgres';
-GRANT ALL PRIVILEGES ON DATABASE kraftify TO kraftify_user;
+GRANT ALL PRIVILEGES ON DATABASE kraftify TO msannan;
 \q
 ```